The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 The SOBO John Muir Trail permit application, called a Yosemite National Park Wilderness Permit, is run via a lottery system due to the hike/area’s popularity.

-Only 45 wilderness permits per day for exiting Yosemite via the John Muir Trail over Donohue Pass are issued per day.
+Only 45 wilderness permits for exiting Yosemite via the John Muir Trail over Donohue Pass are issued per day.
 20 of these are available for the Happy Isles to Past LYV trailhead, while 25 are available for the Lyell Canyon trailhead.
 Quotas are subject to change each year.

 Click here to learn more about how the lottery system works.